 Graduate Applications and Admissions

 Students are admitted to the MA program for fall only.
 Students who wish to be considered for funding must submit all materials by the first of March each year.
 Funding decisions will be made by the first of April each year.
-The materials that are evaluated in the admissions and funding decisions.
+The following materials are evaluated in the admissions and funding decisions.
 All materials should be submitted through the online Graduate Admissions Portal:

-- A statement of purpose, describing what you wish to gain from graduate study in Anthropology and how the program will help you achieve those goals, to be sent to the Department of Anthropology and Sociology.
+- A statement of purpose, describing what you wish to gain from graduate study in Anthropology and how the program will help you achieve those goals.

 - Three letters of recommendation from persons familiar with the applicant's academic background and qualified to assess the applicant's readiness for graduate study.

-- Transcripts from all previous graduate and undergraduate coursework, to be sent to the Office of Graduate Studies.
+- Transcripts from all previous graduate and undergraduate coursework.

-- GRE scores (Verbal, Quantitative, Writing) from within the last five years, to be sent to the Office of Graduate Studies.
+- GRE scores (Verbal, Quantitative, Writing) from within the last five years.

-- Other materials, such as a curriculum vitae or resume, that the student wishes to be considered, to be sent to the Department of Anthropology and Sociology.
+- Other materials, such as a curriculum vitae or resume, that the student wishes to be considered.

 Applicants who are admitted will be given either regular or conditional status.
-All admissions decision notifications will be made by the Office of Graduate Studies.
+All admissions decision notifications will be made by the Graduate School.

 An acceptable proficiency in one foreign language, or proficiency in statistics is required.
 This may be satisfied by taking 6 hours of a foreign language at the 500 level or above, or by taking two graduate courses in statistical methods approved by the faculty.
 An outside minor of nine hours in an approved related field may be included toward the total hours required.
 Normally, minors are developed to augment specific anthropological interests and must be approved by the faculty.